 - Develop a way to assess people at a much more granular level

-At a high level they’re looking for people who thinking independently, argue open mindedly and assertively and, most of all, value the intense pursuit of truth and excellence, improving themselves and the organization.
+At a high level they’re looking for people who think independently, argue open-mindedly and assertively and, most of all, value the intense pursuit of truth and excellence, improving themselves and the organization.

 8.1: Match The Person to The Design

 Don’t design jobs to fit people but think which values, abilities and skills you need -in that order- and find a person that fits those.